 Rapidly enlarging thyroid mass occurring in association with neck adenopathy.

-In cases involving bulky disease, either gallium scanning or positron emission tomography (PET) should be performed because these modalities can be helpful later on in determining whether any residual abnormality seen on radiographic studies after treatment contains active lymphoma or scar tissue.
+In cases involving bulky disease, either gallium scanning or positron emission tomography (PET) should be performed.
+These modalities can be helpful later on in determining whether any residual abnormality seen on radiographic studies after treatment contains active lymphoma or just scar tissue.

-In current practice, the diagnosis of thyroid lymphoma can be easily established by means of either fine-needle aspiration (FNA) or core-needle biopsy, thus obviating the need for the extensive surgery usually performed for thyroid carcinoma.
-With the aid of immunophenotyping, NHL should be readily distinguishable from thyroid carcinoma.
+In current practice, the diagnosis of thyroid lymphoma can be easily established by means of either fine-needle aspiration (FNA) or core-needle biopsy, thus obviating the extensive surgery usually performed for thyroid carcinoma.
+With the aid of immunophenotyping, non-Hodgkin lymphoma (NHL) should be readily distinguishable from thyroid carcinoma.
 Furthermore, the distinction between large-cell lymphoma and follicular center-cell lymphoma can be made on the basis of cytologic and immunophenotyping criteria.

 The explanation for this view is that advanced presentations can represent a lymphoma metastasizing to the thyroid rather than a primary thyroid lymphoma.
 Although primary thyroid lymphomas have metastatic potential and can present in stages III-IV, there is no histologic marker that can be used to separate those that are primary in the thyroid from those that are metastatic to the thyroid; thus, most literature series, by definition, include only stage I-II cases.